BumblebeeBat/PinkFairy/docs/goals.md

 5 A marketplace with batch based trading at a single price should be built in the channels.

 6 The consensus mechanism should not be secured by any costly mechanism like POW or bonds.
+Instead, the path of consensus should be determined by majority opinion of value-holders.

 The decision to connect the oracle consensus to the blockchain consensus is controvertial, [I talk about it more here](oracle_theory.md)